This post is part of the story of our 19 months of cycle touring 16,000 km through 22 countries. If you want to know more about biking Hanoi, read on.

 It’s been almost 4,000 km since our bikes were looked at by a pro bike mechanic.
 Since our combined knowledge of bike mechanicry barely covers diddly and squat, it’s important that we let an expert get their hands dirty with our rides every once in a while.

-Spa For Bikes
+Biking Hanoi to a Spa For Bikes

 We’d heard great things about The Hanoi Bike Collective, so we braved the slick, famously busy streets of Hanoi to get there.